thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

 {% endraw %}
 {% endhighlight %}

 This works perfectly fine. `RouterLink` takes care of generating an `href` attribute for us that the browser needs to make linking to other sites work.
-And since we've already added `ROUTER_DIRECTIVES` to our `ContactsAppComponent`, we can simply go ahead and use that directive without further things to do.
+And since we've already imported `RouterModule`, we can simply go ahead and use that directive without further things to do.

 While this is great we realise very quickly that this isn't the optimal way to handle links, especially if we have dynamic values that we can only represent as expressions in our template.
 Taking a look at our `ContactsListComponent` template, we see that we're iterating over a list of contacts: